DynastySheep/Magnet-Helis/README.md

 # Magnet-Helis

 Lets you spawn cargobob and skylift with functioning magnets.
 Simply put the script in your Lua Scripts folder.
+This script works with **Stand Mod Menu** and haven't been tested on any other mod menus.

 ![MagnetHelis](https://user-images.githubusercontent.com/129829409/229707465-6650571d-eb59-474c-8b36-eca3362e7a4e.png)